kubeflow/website/content/en/docs/components/pipelines/author-a-pipeline/component-io.md

 This pipeline uses a container component `create_dataset` to construct an initial `Dataset` artifact containing `initial_text`.
 Then, the downstream lightweight Python component `augment_dataset` appends `text` repeated `num` times to the dataset and saves it as a new dataset.

 ## Inputs
 Component inputs are specified by the component function's signature.
-This applies for all authoring approaches: [lightweight Python components][lightweight-python-component], [containerized Python components][containerized-python-component], and [container components][container-component].
+This applies for all authoring approaches: [lightweight Python components][lightweight-python-component], [containerized Python components][containerized-python-component], and [custom container components][custom-container-component].

 Ultimately, each authoring style creates a component definitied by an `image`, `command`, and `args`.
 When you use an input, it is represented as a placeholder in the `command` or `args` and is interpolated at component runtime.